Easy Etiquette for Preteens:

 - If you meet someone for the first time, shake his or her hand and say "Nice to meet you."

-- When someone holds a door for you, remember to thank him or her.
-It is also polite to hold doors for others, especially people in wheelchairs or on crutches, or someone with a stroller.
+- When someone holds a door open for you, remember to thank him or her.
+It is also polite to hold doors open for others, especially people in wheelchairs, on crutches, or someone with a stroller.

 - Before you get into an elevator, let the people who have arrived at their floor get off first.